Freiling87/CCU/CCU/Scratchpad.md

     - Senses
       - Keen Ears traits: Various traits that determine how sensitive the NPC is to sound, and how they react to it.
   - Player Traits
+    - Trait Categories: There's a hidden system in the game which chooses your trait options on level up based on your existing character.
+I've added Trait Categories to all Player Traits to hook into this system.
+You should get more relevant trait options from now on.
     - Gun Nut: Agent automatically applies a mod to all eligible guns.
       - Accuracy Modder
       - Ammo Stocker